WallarooLabs/wally/examples/python/alphabet/README.md

 ### Processing

 The `decoder` function creates a `Votes` object with the letter being voted on and the number of votes it is receiving with this message.
-The `Votes` object is passed along with the state object that stores all of the vote totals to the `add_votes` computation.
-The `add_votes` computation then modifies the state to record the new total number of votes for the letter.
+The `Votes` object is passed along with the state object that stores all of the vote totals to the `add_votes` state computation.
+The `add_votes` state computation then modifies the state to record the new total number of votes for the letter.
 It then creates a new `Votes` message, which is sent to the `encoder` function, which converts it into an outgoing message.

 ## Running Alphabet